Tinamou

 Although some species are quite common, tinamous are shy and secretive birds.
 They are active during the day, retiring to roosts at night.
 They generally have cryptic plumage, with males and females similar in appearance, though the females are usually larger.
 They are opportunistic and omnivorous feeders, consuming a wide variety of plant and animal food from fruits and seeds to worms, insects and small vertebrates.
 They will dust-bathe as well as wash themselves by standing in heavy rain.
 They are heard more often than seen, communicating with each other by a variety of frequently given, characteristic calls, especially during the breeding season.

-With occasional exceptions, a male tinamou maintains a territory and a nesting site during the breeding season which a succession of females will visit, laying their eggs in the same nest.
-Females will wander through several territories mating with, and laying eggs in the nests of, the resident males.
+With occasional exceptions, a male tinamou maintains a territory and a nesting site during the breeding season, which a succession of females will visit, laying their eggs in the same nest.
+Females will wander through several territories, mating with and laying eggs in the nests of the resident males.
 Nests are always on the ground, concealed in vegetation or among rocks.
-Eggs are relatively large and glossy, often brightly colored when laid, and are incubated by the males for a period of 2–3 weeks.
+Eggs are relatively large and glossy, often brightly colored when laid, and are incubated by the males for a period of two to three weeks.
 The chicks can run soon after hatching and are largely self-sufficient at three weeks old.

-Tinamous and their eggs have many natural predators, from falcons and vampire bats to jaguars.
+Tinamous and their eggs have many natural predators, including falcons, vampire bats, and jaguars.
 They have also been extensively hunted by humans and sometimes persecuted as agricultural pests.
 However, the main threat to their populations is from habitat destruction through land clearing and agricultural development.
-Seven species are listed as vulnerable and another seven as near-threatened.
+Seven species are listed as vulnerable, and another seven as near-threatened.
 They feature in the mythology of the indigenous peoples of their range.
 Often translocated and easily bred in captivity, they have never been successfully domesticated.